 Here we note that in reality the entropy of the ecosystem, our environment, is infinity.
 The entropy in our virtual system is not infinite.

 You could argue that you could just add a source of entropy by adding a virtual entropy source.
-The source bubbles random values – entropy.
-But because there is no principle behind the values it is just noise - it cannot be encoded in the DNA.
-This only increases the right part of the diagram.
+The source bubbles random values — entropy.
+But because there is no principle behind the values it is just noise.
+In terms of propability theory we call information with no connection "conditional independent".
+Conditional independent infromation cannot be encoded in the DNA.
+Adding conditional independent noise only increases the right part of the diagram.

 We want that the shared entropy, the information, grows in our system over time.
 The ecosystem should foster the development of intelligent behavior.
 We further want behavior that is close to human perception.
 Therefore the ecosystem must be modeled at the level at which we experience reality.

 Am I suggesting that the whole human evolution should happen inside the computer?
 Computers are fast, but they are not that fast, that they can run our history in high detail.
 We could try to skip some parts of evolution by utilizing models of systems we understand.
 We can skip the development of specific cells or the time to develop organs, when we can start with models for body parts.
 Unfortunately, we cannot start with a model of a human, because humans are so complex that they only function with development from child to adult during their lifetime.
 Phenomena emerge from lower level phenomena.
 Therefore, we focus on the modeling of the models which are on the same level, we as humans can experience.
 If we use these high-level description we can skip the time evolution needed for a lot of things.